An official army family and MWR Site

 Announcing new bonuses for FCC Providers!

-Starting 1 June 2020, we’re offering two new bonuses to qualified FCC providers:
+We’re offering two new bonuses to qualified FCC providers:

 Relocation Bonus: Up to a $1000 relocation bonus will be provided to FCC Providers who successfully relocate their home business to a gaining installation.
 Providers will receive payments over a twelve month period.
 Payments will begin upon home certification and enrollment of at least two children who are unrelated to the provider.
 Payments will be disbursed monthly with an initial payment of $120 and $80 thereafter (for the next eleven months).
 If the home closes or certification is lost during this time, all remaining payments will be forfeited.